1. Is there a specific number of years after a terminal degree that would exclude a prospective applicant

 - $3,000-$4000 / month for a family home

 - ~$2,000 - $2,500 / month for a small apartment that would be appropriate for a graduate student

 - Surrounding towns such as Longmont, Louisville, Lafayette, Gunbarrel and Superior are within 30 minutes and may be priced lower than Boulder itself.

 7. Do faculty need to use Innovator sub-award funds to cover student housing when visiting NCAR?

 - It is expected that the faculty will provide funding to cover the cost of living for themselves and their students during extended visits to NCAR.
 This funding can come from the subaward.

 - $2,500 / month should cover living and housing expenses in Boulder for most graduate students

 - The expectation is that faculty awardees will find NCAR collaborators for mutually beneficial projects that all parties are interested in pursuing.
-Projects do not have to start as soon as the award period begins.
 There will be time to get to know NCAR and your potential collaborators, and there is flexibility in this grant for your research ideas to be modified from what is proposed in the LOI or the invited proposal stage.